-Wendy: Yes, and I thought it was interesting because a lot of times they just talk about the sexual abuses in sexual harassment and physical sexual assault and things like that.
+Wendy: Yes.
+I thought it was interesting because a lot of times they just talk about the sexual abuse in sexual harassment and physical sexual assault and things like that.
 Like, that’s what TV and movies, that’s what they show.
 They don’t show this other stuff and so I thought it was really interesting that The National Domestic Violence Hotline includes that in their information about consent and about the sexual abuse by coercion.

-Anne: Realizing that you’ve been sexually assaulted and/or raped most likely for years by your own husband is a traumatizing thing to discover.
+Anne: Realizing that your husband has been sexually assaulting you for years is a traumatizing thing to discover.
 We are talking serious, serious stuff.

 Sexual Coercion Can Also Be Damaging Within Marriage

 I know a woman whose husband recently realized that he was abusive and how amazing is that.
 He was like: Well, now that I know I’m abusive I can get help for this and so that’s what these men need to realize.
 Like: I’m an abuser, I am committing adultery, and I am sexually manipulative.
 Like, they need to realize those things in order to change.